* Euro off lows despite uncertainty about Italy's politics

 By Ian Chua and Hideyuki Sano

-SYDNEY/TOKYO, Dec 11 The euro hovered above two-week lows on Tuesday as nerves calmed over Italy's latest political turmoil for now and as prospects of more stimulus from the Federal Reserve pinned down the dollar.
+SYDNEY/TOKYO, Dec 11 The euro stabilised near two-week lows on Tuesday as nerves calmed over Italy's latest political turmoil and as prospects of more stimulus from the Federal Reserve pinned down the dollar.

 The euro found some support after Italian Prime Minister Mario Monti played down market fears over his decision to resign, saying there was no danger of a vacuum ahead of an election in the spring.

 "The euro's dip below $1.2900 proved to be short-lived," said Vassili Serebriakov, strategist at BNP Paribas.
 "FX markets are showing some notable resilience following news of Monti's imminent resignation."

 Monti's move came after former prime minister Silvio Berlusconi abruptly withdrew support for Monti's technocrat government, accusing Monti's reform and austerity steps of dragging Italy "to the brink of a precipice."

 "There's no doubt Monti's resignation raised some concerns but it's not like Berlusconi has strong public support," said Katsunori Kitakura, associate general manager of market making at Sumitomo Mitsui Trust Bank.